EliK97/ToDo-Web-Application/README.md

 AAU , you are able to add task
 AAU, you are able to add categories
-AAU , you are able
+AAU , you are able add Goals

 # Languagues Used
 CSS